-Earth Observation for Flood and Drought Resilience focuses on alleviating poverty for farmers that currently have little or no access to insurance by demonstrating the efficacy of Earth observation (EO) data for the micro-insurance market.
-It also focuses on building social and economic resilience to drought and flood by providing economic impact decision-support information at a national level about where best to make infrastructure investments or land use changes.
+Earth Observation for Flood and Drought Resilience focuses on alleviating poverty for farmers that currently have little or no access to insurance by demonstrating the efficacy of Earth observation (EO) data for supporting the micro-insurance market.
+It also focuses on building social and economic resilience to drought and flood by providing economic impact decision-support information, at a national level, about where best to make infrastructure investments or land use changes.

-- The information provided will support decision making and the development of improved insurance products that pay out to people in greatest need at the required time, using indices that more accurately reflect the incidence of flood and drought than current measures provide.
+- The information provided will support decision making and the development of improved insurance products that pay out to people in greatest need at the required time, using indices that more accurately reflect the incidence of flood and drought than current measures.

-- Reasonable payouts in due time will prevent farmers from selling animal stock to subsidise their incomes from crop failure due to drought or flood.
+- Reasonable payouts in due time will prevent farmers from selling animal stock to subsidise their incomes when crops fail due to drought or flood.

-- The product is an independent, verifiable information source, thus free from corruption or bribery, which are significant factors restricting the development of this sector due to reluctance of both insurers and customers.
+- The product is an independent, verifiable information source, thus free from corruption or bribery, which are significant factors restricting the development of this sector among both insurers and customers.

 - This enhances the value of existing information, both meteorological and socio-economic, providing independent verification of flood and drought events and situational awareness of impacts on the ground.

 - The solution uses multiple low to medium resolution optical satellite EO data sources including Airbus commercial DMC data, combined with free Landsat, MODIS and Sentinel data.

 - The product delivery frequency is every 10 days, with a product resolution of 20 metres.

 - The solution provides the ability to view index-based drought impact products relevant to different insurance companies or end users (farmers).
 This includes analysis of drought characteristics, the nature and extent of historical events and projected future scenarios of climate and land cover change.

 - The Future Flood Explorer (FFE) model enables results to be interpolated for different policy responses and climate scenarios.